klauer/epics-sumo-mirror/doc/reference-sumo.rst

       }
   }

-The key "patches" is optional.
+The key "patches" is *optional*.
 If it is given the patches are applied to the source in the given order.

-The key "rev" is optional, if it is given it specifies the mercurial revision that is used to fetch the source.
+The key "rev" is *optional*, if it is given it specifies the mercurial revision that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given both.

-The key "tag" is also optional, if it is given it specifies the mercurial tag that is used to fetch the source.
+The key "tag" is also *optional*, if it is given it specifies the mercurial tag that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given both.